puppetlabs-seteam/awskit/REFERENCE.md

 Data type: `String`

 The subnet the instances should go into.
 Should be configured in `%{::aws_region}/common.yaml`.
+Note that the subnet in AWS needs to have a name so if it doesn't you need to provide that using the AWS console.

 ##### `tags`